 Dally M Medal winner market:

-The Dally M Medal is awarded to the best regular season player throughout the season.
-Points are awarded on a 1, 2, 3 basis in each game and they are tallied up at the end of the regular season.
-Last season saw a rare 50/50 split between the now NFL playing Jarryd Hayne and North Queensland Cowboys play maker, Johnathan Thurston.
+The Dally M Medal is awarded to the best player throughout the regular season as adjudged by various media outlets.
+Points are awarded on a 1-2-3 basis in each game and they are tallied up at the end of the regular season.
+Playmakers tend to dominate the voting, so look at halfbacks and five-eighths in particular.